hyperledger-archives/sawtooth-docs-archive/faq/validator.md

 Yes, but you are limited to using the rule that is currently set for changing settings.
 This is handled by the Settings TP.

-## Why am I getting this validator message: `Reject building on block 8c5ebbea: Validator is claiming blocks too frequently.`
+<h2>Why am I getting this validator message: `Reject building on block
+8c5ebbea: Validator is claiming blocks too frequently.` </h2>

 It is from the z-test, which is a defense-in-depth mechanism to catch validators that are publishing blocks with an improbable frequency.